andreicscs/HoneyWire/README.md

 ---

-# 🕸️ HoneyWire
+# HoneyWire

-**HoneyWire Sentinel** is an ultra-lightweight, distributed deception hub and centralized Security Operations Center (SOC).
-It is designed to deploy silent, asynchronous sensors across multiple servers that detect unauthorized access, trap automated botnets, and report telemetry back to a centralized, high-performance dashboard in real-time.
+**HoneyWire Sentinel** is a lightweight, distributed deception hub and Micro-SIEM.
+It is designed to deploy silent, asynchronous sensors that can act as traps or lures, across multiple servers that detect unauthorized access, trap automated botnets, and report telemetry back to a centralized dashboard in real-time.

 Developed in collaboration with Gemini (Google AI).
 Architected by Termine Andrea, implementation and boilerplate assisted by LLM.

-There are existing lightweight honeypots, but none feature a clean, SaaS-grade dashboard with instant webhooks, and the ones that do are incredibly resource-intensive.
+There are existing lightweight SIEM/Deception Hubs, but none feature a clean, SaaS-grade dashboard with instant webhooks, and the ones that do are incredibly resource-intensive.
 This project aims at filling that gap in the cybersecurity software and tools landscape for hobbyists.

 ---